kubedb/docs/docs/guides/mariadb/distributed/overview/index.md

 ### Set Up OCM for Multi-Cluster Management

-In this demonstration, we will utilize two clusters: `demo-controller` and `demo-worker`.
+In this demonstration, we will utilize two fresh clusters: `demo-controller` and `demo-worker`.
 The demo-controller will serve as the hub cluster, while the demo-worker will function as the spoke cluster.
 Additionally, the demo-controller hub cluster will also be configured to operate as a spoke cluster.
 ```bash
 ➤ kubectl config get-contexts
 CURRENT   NAME              CLUSTER           AUTHINFO          NAMESPACE